MicrosoftDocs/windows-itpro-docs/windows/keep-secure/credential-guard.md

 ## Requirements

-For Credential Guard to provide protections, the computers you are protecting must meet certain baseline hardware, firmware, and software requirements which we will refer to as "Hardware and software requirements".
+For Credential Guard to provide protections, the computers you are protecting must meet certain baseline hardware, firmware, and software requirements which we will refer to as [Hardware and software requirements](#hardware-and-software-requirements).
 Additionally Credential Guard blocks specific authentication capabilities, so applications which require blocked capabilities will break.
-We will refer to this as "Application requirements".
+We will refer to this as [Application requirements](#application-requirements).
 Beyond that, computers can meet additional hardware and firmware requirements, and receive additional protection—those computers will be more hardened against certain threats.
-To keep this section brief, those will be in Security Considerations.
+To keep this section brief, those will be in [Security Considerations](#security-considerations).

 ### Hardware and software requirements